713.04 Substance of Interview Must Be Made of Record [R-07.2022]

 - (D) date of interview;

-- (E) type of interview (personal, telephonic, or WebEx/video conference);
+- (E) type of interview (personal, telephonic, or video conference);

 - (F) name of participant(s) (applicant, applicant’s representative, etc.);

-- (H) an identification of the claims discussed;
+- (H) an identification of any attachment; and

-- (K) the signature of the examiner who conducted the interview;
+- (I) the signature of the examiner who conducted the interview.

-In the case of an applicant-initiated interview, the Interview Summary form will include a reminder indicating it is the applicant’s responsibility to record the substance of the interview.
+In the case of an applicant-initiated interview, the Interview Summary form will include a reminder indicating it is the applicant’s responsibility to record the substance of the interview in the reply to an outstanding action or within the set period if no reply is outstanding.
 It is desirable that the examiner also orally remind the applicant of the applicant’s obligation to record the substance of the interview in each case where the interview was not initiated by the examiner.
 Where an interview initiated by the applicant results in the allowance of the application, the applicant is advised to file a written record of the substance of the interview as soon as possible making of record the items listed below to prevent any possible delays in the issuance of a patent.

 I. ITEMS REQUIRED IN A COMPLETE AND PROPER SUMMARY